Classification of Zamolodchikov periodic cluster algebras: Preliminaries

 At each time step, when $\epsilon_k = \circ$, $T_k(t+1)$ is only dependent on black indices ($\epsilon_i = \bullet$).
 Similarly when $\epsilon_k = \bullet$, $T_k(t+1)$ is only dependent on white indices ($\epsilon_i = \circ$).
 Because of this, the $T$-system associated with $B$ splits into two independent components.
 For our purposes, we consider only one component.
 From now on, assume that the $T$-system is defined only for $k\in [n]$ and $t\in \mathbb{Z}$ such that

 The $T$-system is set to the following initial conditions:

 Notice that the $T$-system relations are exactly the same as the exchange relations (\ref{mutation}) for cluster mutation in a bipartite recurrent setting.
 In particular, this initialization will result in the same sequence of cluster variables as the mutation sequence $\mu_{\circ}\mu_{\bullet}\mu_{\circ}\mu_{\bullet}\dots$ acting on the initial seed $(\boldsymbol{x}, B)$.
 We say the $T$-system is \textit{periodic} if there exists some positive integer $N$ such that $T_k(t + 2N) = T_k(t)$ for all $k\in[n], t\in\mathbb{Z}$.
+The \textit{period} is the smallest such $N$.

 \begin{example} Consider the following bipartite recurrent $5\times 5$ $B$-matrix $B = \tilde{\Gamma} + \tilde{\Delta}$ with bipartition $\epsilon_1 = \epsilon_3 = \epsilon_4 = \bullet$ and $\epsilon_2 = \epsilon_5 = \circ$.